-When it comes to mapping, this is also a crucial consideration as it determines the efficiency of the robot vacuum – whether it will clean the entire floor without missing some spots and most importantly, the turnaround time.
+When it comes to mapping, this is also a crucial consideration as it determines the efficiency of the robot vacuum.
+Mapping determines whether it will clean the entire floor without missing some spots and most importantly, the turnaround time.

 Roomba is a great deal here as it comes with a VSLAM navigation.
-But there are already three versions; iAdapt, iAdapt 2.0 and the new iAdapt 3.0.
-Roomba 980 comes with iAdapt 2.0 for precise navigation and most importantly, a systematic and methodical cleaning pattern that guarantees fast cleaning, and entire floor coverage.
+But there are already three versions: iAdapt, iAdapt 2.0, and the new iAdapt 3.0.
+Roomba 980 comes with iAdapt 2.0 for precise navigation.
+But most importantly, it provides systematic and methodical cleaning pattern that guarantees fast cleaning and entire floor coverage.
 The older systems lack an elaborate mapping system and will skip some spots.

-The new Roomba i7 comes with iAdapt 3.0, and this is just the same as iAdapt 2.0 but has an additional feature; Imprint Smart Mapping.
+The new Roomba i7 comes with iAdapt 3.0.
+This is just the same as iAdapt 2.0 but has an additional feature – Imprint Smart Mapping.
 This feature enables homeowners to decide which rooms to clean and which ones to skip.
 For busy homes, it is a great feature that allows you to vacuum only the dirt hotspots like the kitchen instead of the entire house.

-The question is, does the SLAM algorithm in Roborock S5 beat the VSLAM algorithm in Roomba?
+The question is wheather the SLAM algorithm in Roborock S5 beats the VSLAM algorithm in Roomba.
 Well, we have tested both models and found out that the difference is negligible.

 4. Smart Connectivity